epoupon/fileshelter/README.md

 - Optional password protection
 - Practically unique links, using [UUID](https://fr.wikipedia.org/wiki/Universal_Unique_Identifier)
 - Private link, used to remove the file or to check the download counter
-- Basic terms of service
+- Terms of service support

 Once the expiry date or the download limit is reached, the download is no longer available and the file is deleted.